📊AP Statistics Review

 b.)
 Due to the apparent right skew in the after 8:00 am distribution, the mean (being non-resistant to skew) will be larger than the mean from the before 8:00 am distribution that has a symmetric shape, leaving the mean at approximately 15 minutes.

 In part (a), you make a clear comparison of the shapes of the graphs and a clear comparison of the spread/variability.
-[Sidenote: be careful talking about ranges on histograms.
+Sidenote: be careful talking about ranges on histograms.
 The ranges are approximately 7 and approximately 10 minutes, respectively, because the numbers on the x-axis for a histogram are endpoints of intervals.
-The longest commute time after 8:00am may not have been exactly 22 minutes; it could have been 21.6 minutes.]
-Unfortunately, even though you name the mean/median (center) for each distribution, you don’t ever explicitly compare them, as the prompt asks.
-When asked to compare distributions, you must make an explicit comparison (“less than,” “more than,” “equal to”, “similar to”, etc).
-Even though you imply the centers are similarly around 15 minutes, you have to spell it out for us.
+The longest commute time after 8:00 AM may not have been exactly 22 minutes; it could have been 21.6 minutes.
+Unfortunately, even though you name the center for each distribution, you do not explicitly compare them.
+When asked to compare distributions, you must say something like “less than,” “more than,” or “about the same as.”
+This response would likely lose credit for center because it only implies the comparison.

 a) The distribution of commute times for days when James leaves his house before 8:00 AM is approximately normal and strongly skewed right.
 The center (median) of the distribution is approximately between 15 and 16 minutes.The spread (range) of the distribution is 10 minutes.
 There are no gaps or outliers in the distribution.
 Comparatively, the distribution of commute times for days when James leaves his house after 8:00 Am is fairly symmetrical.
 The center (median) of the distribution is between 15 and 16 minutes.
 The spread (range) of the distribution is 7 minutes.
 Additionally, there are no gaps or outliers in the distribution.